-The conventional economics of borrowing constraints-that financial assets matter for constrained folks-also apply here in a very transparent way.
+The conventional economics of borrowing constraints-that financial assets matter for constrained folks-are particularly transparent in Lemma 1.
 Higher assets a allow an increase in both consumption and investment c_b and x_b .
 Eventually, if a rises enough, x_b meets the unconstrained optimum x^ .
 By contrast, assets a have no effect on unconstrained investment x^ .
 The reason is that, unlike financial investment, human capital investment has decreasing returns to scale, implying an optimal amount of investment in children; unconstrained parents can always borrow enough to achieve this optimal investment, so greater financial wealth has no impact.